 - 2 points = grammar and punctuation errors

-– 20 percentage points = You will receive a 20 percent deduction for using your friends, family members, employers or work colleagues as sources for stories that require your own reporting (unless otherwise directed).
+– 20 points = You will receive a significant deduction for using your friends, family members, employers or work colleagues as sources for stories that require your own reporting.